tillrd/VaultNAuth/README.md

 ---

+# ⚠️ Docker Image Notice

+All previously published Docker images and packages have been deleted from the GitHub Container Registry (GHCR) for this repository.
+The image will be rebuilt and published automatically on the next push to the `master` or `main` branch.

+You can always build and run the Docker image locally using the instructions below.

+---

 ## ✨ Features
 - 🔒 **Automatic Certificate Generation**: Creates self-signed certificates if missing
 - 🗂️ **Certificate Management**: All certs are stored in the `certificates/` directory